meilisearch/specifications/text/157-pagination-setting-api.md

 - Required: False
 - Default: `1000`

-Define maximum number of documents reachable for a search request.
+Define the maximum number of documents reachable for a search request.

-e.g. This means that with the default value of `1000`, it is not possible to see the 1001st result for a **search query**.
+e.g. It means that with the default value of `1000`, it is not possible to see the `1001`st result for a **search query**.

 The value of 1000 ensures good performance and prevents malicious users from scraping documents from a Meilisearch instance.